-Turkmenistan is one of the most repressive regimes in the world; it is regularly on the list of the Worst of the Worst, published by Freedom House,1 and is among the most dangerous countries for journalists.
-It is among the worst ranked in Transparency International's Corruption Index,2 and is ranked 109 out of 178 countries for most environmentally polluted countries in a study conducted by Yale University.3 Led by President Berdymukhamedov, an egomaniacal leader who follows in the dictatorial steps of the previous president Niyazov, Turkmenistan's government is authoritarian, non-transparent and isolated, and purposely cuts off contact with the outside world for its approximately five million citizens.
-Human rights and other civil society activists are not able to work openly, and according to the US State Department's 2013 Human Rights Report for Turkmenistan, "the three most important human rights problems were arbitrary arrest; torture; and disregard for civil liberties, including restrictions on freedoms of speech, press, assembly, and movement."4
+Turkmenistan has one of the most repressive governments in the world; it is regularly on the list of the Worst of the Worst, published by Freedom House, and is among the most dangerous countries for journalists.
+It is among the worst ranked in Transparency International's Corruption Index, and is ranked 154, down from 109 last year, out of 178 countries for most environmentally polluted in a study conducted by Yale University.1

+Led by President Berdymukhamedov, an autocratic leader who follows in the dictatorial footsteps of the previous President Niyazov, Turkmenistan's government is authoritarian, non-transparent and isolated, and purposely cuts off contact with the outside world to its approximately five million citizens.
+Human rights defenders and other civil society activists are not able to work openly, and according to the U.S. State Department's 2015 Human Rights Report for Turkmenistan, "the three most important human rights problems were arbitrary arrest; torture; and disregard for civil liberties, including restrictions on freedoms of speech, press, assembly, and movement."2 Turkmenistan continues on a downward trend in all important measures of transparency and accountability, as well as in environmental stewardship.